songhengyang/face_landmark_factory/README.md

     VIDEO_PATH = 0

-(0 means using a local camera as a video source)
+(0 means using a local camera as the input source)

-3. CNN_INPUT_SIZE, the height of the network input image (the same width and height)
+3.CNN_INPUT_SIZE, the height of the network input image (the same width and height), Such as

-    Such as: CNN_INPUT_SIZE = 64,
+    CNN_INPUT_SIZE = 64

 <p align="center">
 <img src="https://github.com/songhengyang/face_landmark_factory/blob/master/data/smpl.gif", width="690">